Custom Visual Studio Project Templates

 Creating a custom Visual Studio project template that you can use from the ‘New Project’ dialogue is a great way to reduce the amount of repetitive code you have to write.
 It gets you running through the jungle with the leaves brushing against your face, instead of sitting at the starting block wondering where your shoes are.

 The Visual Studio Gallery is a great place to share your custom Visual Studio project template with the community.
 There are actually two ways to create a template.
-I recently had to create one for ASP.NET MVC Boilerplate and found it less than simple.
-This post talks you through creating one and submitting it to the Visual Studio Gallery, allowing anyone to use it from the ‘New Project’ dialogue.
+I recently had to create one for ASP.NET Core Boilerplate and found it less than simple.
+This post talks you through creating one and submitting it to the Visual Studio Gallery, allowing anyone to use it from the 'New Project' dialogue.

 Export Template as .zip

-The first method of creating a custom project template is to use the ‘Export Template’ wizard in Visual Studio, as shown in the steps below, you can create a .zip file which contains a template of your selected project.
+The first method of creating a custom project template is to use the 'Export Template' wizard in Visual Studio, as shown in the steps below, you can create a .zip

 The wizard allows you to select the project from your solution you want to export as a template.